 Point #15 Allegory of the Olive Tree.
 First, the allegory is not consistent, inasmuch as Joseph swaps between talking about an olive tree and a vineyard.
 A vineyard is a place of vines.
 Olive trees are found in a grove.
 Regardless, some claim that the intricacies of olive tree maintenance were unknown to Joseph at the time.
 Interestingly enough, apple orchards require the exact same care and maintenance as an olive tree.
 In fact all the grafting and dunging would have been common with an apple orchard.
 Regardless, inasmuch as we have seen Joseph’s propensity to copy ideas from other books it’s likely parts of this story come from an unknown source, while the majority simply comes from a combination of Matthew and Isaiah.
 I recommend reviewing some of the direct copies here.

 Point #17 It was revelation that was the source of the book.
-Good to hear they are admitting that it wasn’t “Gold Plates”.
-Since they now have admitted that the book was “revealed” by a stone, sometimes producing words and other times producing thoughts… I mean seriously?
+Good to hear they are admitting that it wasn’t gold plates.
+Since they now have admitted that the book was revealed by a stone, sometimes producing words and other times producing thoughts… I mean seriously?
 We’re arguing that a rock can provide revelation.
-Since they still have that rock, why doesn’t the Prophet stick it in a hat today and tell us how to deal with North Korea, or the Syrian refugee crisis.
+Since they still have that rock, why doesn’t the prophet stick it in a hat today and tell us how to deal with North Korea, or the Syrian refugee crisis.
 How about providing some insight on what to do for global warming or actions we can take to solve the terrorist attacks.
-No, we’re stuck debating how Gays are the worst thing ever and how the Book of Mormon is totally legit because we say so.
+No, we’re stuck debating how gays are the worst thing ever and how The Book of Mormon is totally legitimate because we say so.

 Point #19 Catchy Phrases.
 Just because people like some of the quotes of your book, that doesn’t mean it’s scriptural.
 I’m just sayin…